 Stroke.
 TEGSEDI may cause a stroke.
 One person taking TEGSEDI had a stroke, which occurred within 2 days after the first dose.
 Get emergency help immediately if you have symptoms of stroke, including sudden numbness or weakness, especially on one side of the body; severe headache or neck pain; confusion; problems with vision, speech, or balance; droopy eyelids.

-Liver effects.
+Liver Effects.
 TEGSEDI may cause liver problems.
-Your healthcare provider should do laboratory tests to check your liver before you start TEGSEDI and while you are using it.
+Your healthcare provider should do laboratory tests to check your liver before you start TEGSEDI and every 4 months while you are using it.
 Tell your healthcare provider if you have symptoms that your liver may not be working right, which could include unexpected nausea and vomiting, stomach pain, being not hungry, yellowing of the skin, or having dark urine.